 The other alternative to build the regular function $R$, called \textit{interpolation method 2} (IM2) is:

 Again, the $R$-HTSE can be obtained up to order $n$ and this time, it depends on $\beta_c$, $B$ (instead of $A$), and $\alpha$.
 Defined this way, $R(\beta_c)=1/A$.
 It is worth mentioning that other similar methods could be developed with other regular functions $R$.
-But the two proposed here are sufficiently different in nature so that if both methods give similar results, we consider the results as trust-worthy.
+But the two proposed here are sufficiently different so if both methods give similar results, we consider the results as trustworthy.

-The idea behind these kind of methods is that the parameters to obtain $R(\beta)$ have to be well-chosen in order for $R$ to be a truly regular function.
+The idea behind these kinds of methods is that the parameters to obtain $R(\beta)$ have to be well-chosen for $R$ to be a truly regular function.
 This means that the singularity has to be canceled exactly.
 When this is done, the Pad\'e approximants of $R(\beta)$ will coincide down to the critical temperature (and a little further below).
-The quality of a given set of parameters $\{\beta_c, A, \alpha\}$ (for IM1) or $\{\beta_c, B, \alpha\}$ (for IM2) is measured by the quality function already introduced in Ref. \cite{Gonzalez21},
+The quality of a given set of parameters $\{\beta_c, A, \alpha\}$ (for IM1) or $\{\beta_c, B, \alpha\}$ (for IM2) is measured by the quality function already introduced in Ref.~\cite{Gonzalez21},